 Kota Kinabalu has many different family-friendly eateries which kids will enjoy.
 There were lots of rice or noodle dishes and some very special desserts.

-Our children were keen to drink milk from a coconut and eat banana fritters at Jesselton Point waterfront.
+Our children loved drinking milk from a coconut and eating banana fritters at Jesselton Point waterfront.

 Be fascinated by orangutans